njfrew/njfdyf/assignments/Sprint-7/README.md

 # <img height="20" src="https://github.com/njfrew/njfdyf/blob/master/assignments/Sprint-7/Screenshots/IMG_4D00995A642D-1.jpeg"> Welcome to Notes with SSO
-Notes with SSO is iOS application that allows you to quickly make, edit, and delete important notes that you take throughout the day.
+Notes with SSO is an iOS application that allows you to quickly create, edit, and delete important notes that you may take throughout the day.

 ## Get Started